StellarProgressCompany/prolog/prologAll.md

   happy(Person) :- has_money(Person), healthy(Person).
   ```

 ### 1.3.
-Lists
+Lists in Prolog

 Lists are fundamental data structures in Prolog, representing ordered collections of elements.
 They are versatile and widely used in various algorithms and data manipulations.
+This section provides an organized overview of list operations, predicates, and typical examples to enhance your Prolog programming skills.

+---

 #### **1.3.1.
 List Basics**